North Carolina Trip, June 23 - 29, 2004

 My Father's parents, long ago...

-Minister Cummings, Father, and Pastor Page...
+Pastor Cummings, Father, and Pastor Page...

 Pete also stopped in...

 Father, at Strawberry Hill, just before I had to leave for the airport for my flight back to Seattle.
 I struggled to find the right words to describe this moment.
-I took this picture during the last few moments I was to have with my father.
+I took this picture during the last few moments I was to have with my Father.
 Father and I sat together and I played "Blue Eyes Crying In The Rain" on the guitar - a tune that we had played together many times.
 I think we both knew that it would be the last time.
-The lines of that old song became my final goodbye to father.
+The lines of that old song became my final goodbye to Father.
 We shook hands and parted...

 "Someday when we meet up yonder